TISKA Community enjoys 5% OFF on all orders.

 Like in TISKA editor, you can play with different pattern repeating styles also in the designer tool you use.
 If the design does not look well, try altering different repeating styles, e.g., from a full drop/block repeat to a half drop or brick repeat.

 Design a pattern, based on the scale of the end-product

 The repeating unit of the design can be of any size (from one centimetre up to the full width of the fabric) – it all depends on your needs and the purpose of the design.
 Keep in mind the size of the end-product, where your pattern will be applied.

 E.g., designing a pattern for a phone case is different than designing a pattern for fabric.
 A phone case is much smaller than fabric, so the elements in the pattern should be smaller and vice-versa.

-Can’t decide what
+Can’t decide which

 Fabric to choose?